 - Supply chain logistics for agricultural products

-Curtin’s Bachelor of Agribusiness will develop students’ skills in inquiry, critical thinking and problem solving through workshops, group discussions, laboratory and field experiments, and real world issues linked to industry.
+Curtin’s Bachelor of Agribusiness will develop students’ skills in enquiry, critical thinking and problem solving through workshops, group discussions, laboratory and field experiments, and real world issues linked to industry.
 Students will develop an understanding of production systems through activities including field tours, work experience, working with computer models and modern technologies, including precision agriculture using satellite-based imagery for measuring crop and pasture growth and soil variability.

 Curtin’s Bachelor of Agribusiness provides the opportunity to link the science of agriculture with the business of food and fibre production.